 Sharon stared longingly at the DayQuil.

 After all, how bad could it be?
-And everyone knew medicine didn't really expire when the label said it expired!
-It was all a ploy by the drug companies.
-She'd probably be fine – in any case, she couldn't get worse, because nothing could possibly feel worse than this.
+And everyone knew that medicine didn't really expire when the label said it expired.
+It was probably all a ploy by the drug companies!
+She'd be fine – and in any case, she couldn't get worse, because nothing could possibly feel worse than this.
 Giving birth had been easier than this!
 (Okay, maybe that wasn't strictly true, but giving birth had been well over two decades before, and this cursed flu was here and now, and Sharon felt entitled to hyperbolize because damn it!)

-She felt unreasonably disappointed to discard the long-expired medicine into the trash.
-She'd have to pick up some more at a pharmacy, and the last thing she wanted right now were errands.
+She felt unreasonably disappointed when she discarded the long-expired medicine into the trash.
+Now she'd have to pick up some more at a pharmacy, and the last thing she wanted right now were errands.